awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 Examining the job output of GPartition
 --------------------------------------

-Once the partition job is done, you can examine the outputs it has created.
+Once the partition job is done, you can examine the outputs.

 .. code-block:: bash